eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/integration.rst

 #.
 We will use the batch command again, but since we are running a parallel job,
-   we will also specify a MATLAB Pool.
+   we will also specify a MATLAB pool.

    .. code-block:: matlab